odrianoaliveira/homelab/docs/adr/0001-kubernetes-cni.md

 Accepted

 ## Context
-In order to learn platform engineering techniques and automate infrastructure with Terraform, we are constructing a Kubernetes home lab.
+To learn platform engineering techniques and automate infrastructure with Terraform, I am constructing a Kubernetes home lab.
 For pods to be able to talk to each other, follow security rules, and connect to outside systems, pod networking is a key part.

-We need a CNI plugin that is:
+I need a CNI plugin that is:
 - Easy to operate and appropriate for a homelab setting.
 - Allows network rules for testing and learning
 - Well-documented and scalable.

 ## Decision
-For our Kubernetes homelab, we will use Calico as the CNI plugin.
+For our Kubernetes homelab, I will use Calico as the CNI plugin.

 ## Consequences